Terms and Conditions

 We retain ownership of all tools, templates, software, and methodologies used or provided, unless expressly agreed otherwise.

-Any custom deliverables created specifically for the Client become the Client’s property once all fees have been paid in full.
+Any custom deliverables created specifically for the Customer become the Customer’s property once all fees have been paid in full.

-The Client grants us a non-exclusive licence to use any Client-provided materials necessary to complete the services.
+The Customer grants us a non-exclusive license to use any Customer-provided materials necessary to complete the services.

 8. Limitation of Liability